kieraliz/cse15l-lab-reports/lab-report-4-week-8.md

 ## Testing Snippet 1

-Snippet 1 *should* produce the following links:
+Using CommonMark, Snippet 1 *should* produce the following links:
 > [`google.com, google.com, ucsd.edu]

 I used this code in my implementation of MarkdownParse to turn Snippet 1 into a test: <br>